 - 4 slices of good bread (I prefer Italian Five Grain)

-- 1 tbsp (for each sandwich) of whipped cream cheese
+- 1 tablespoon (for each sandwich) of whipped cream cheese

-- 1 tbsp (for each sandwich) of salsa.
+- 1 tablespoon (for each sandwich) of salsa.
 I prefer Jack’s.

 - 1 avocado, sliced

-- 1 tbsp (for each sandwich) of mushed black beans *this can be optional–the last time I made this sandwich I did not have black beans on hand.
+- 1 tablespoon (for each sandwich) of mushed black beans *this can be optional–the last time I made this sandwich I did not have black beans on hand.

 1. Pre-heat panini press or grill pan to high heat.